Floating

 Types of Welcome Emails

 Welcome emails come in all forms.
 You can send a welcome email to greet your new subscribers, thank them, send them an offer, or share the next steps.
-Here are the four most popular types of welcome emails you can start using:
+Here are the most popular types of welcome emails you can start using:

-4. Thank you emails: Thank you emails express gratitude for choosing a product or service.
+4. Thank you emails.
+Thank you emails express gratitude for choosing a product or service.
 These emails often thank the recipient and encourage them to continue exploring or using the product or service.

 Components of Welcome Emails